 College Credit Opportunities for High School Students

-There are a number of opportunities for high school students to earn college credit prior to their high school graduation.
-These opportunities can bring additional rigor to a your high school curriculum and can save you time (and money) by completing some of your college degree requirements while you are still in high school.
-When considering the different options, students often ask “which options are viewed most favorably by college admission officers?”.
-Click here to learn more about how AP, IB, and dual enrollment are considered by the colleges and universities of the University System during their freshman admission review process.
+There are a number of opportunities for you to earn college credit prior to your high school graduation, including AP, IB, and dual enrollment.
+These opportunities can bring additional rigor to your high school curriculum and can save you time (and money!) when you complete some of your college degree requirements while you are still in high school.

 Dual enrollment provides students with the opportunity to take college courses while still in high school.
 Typically, dual enrollment students take a college course (or courses) on the campus of a college or university located in or near their community.
 In some instances, students may be able to take online college courses and/or college courses offered on their high school campus.
-Dual enrollment students may be able to attend college part-time or full-time and, in some cases, may be eligible to reside in housing on the college campus.
+Depending on their high school schedule, remaining graduation requirements, and other considerations, some dual enrollment students are able to attend college full-time.

 Each University System of Georgia (USG) college and university has established requirements and deadlines for students to participate in their dual enrollment program.
 Interested students should speak with their high school counselor and the Dual Enrollment/MOWR Coordinator at their USG college or university of interest to discuss their options.
 Students are encouraged to have these conversations as early as possible as there are important deadlines that must be met.